timescale/docs.timescale.com-content/basic-operations.md

 **Indexing suggestions:**

-Our experience has shown that different types of indexes are most-useful for time-series data, depending on your data.
+Our experience has shown that for time-series data, the most-useful index type varies depending on your data.

 For indexing columns with discrete (limited-cardinality) values (e.g., where you are most likely to use an "equals" or "not equals" comparator) we suggest using